 The Department for Education defines alternative provision as education arranged for pupils who, due to exclusion, illness, or other reasons, cannot attend their usual school.
 It also includes education provided by schools for pupils on fixed-term exclusions or those directed to off-site provision to support behaviour.

-Hull City Council has a legal duty to arrange education for excluded pupils by the 6th day.
+We have a legal duty to arrange education for excluded pupils by the sixth day.
 This is usually through AP, although in some cases, pupils may be placed in another mainstream setting.

-The link below, highlights different links for different audiences:
+The links below, highlights different links for different audiences -